crypt0n1te/Write-Ups/ractf-2020/misc/BR-MOV.md

+# BR.MOV

-the link https://youtu.be/zi3pLOaUUXs takes you to a video of someone saying numbers and lots of barcodes flashing.
+The link https://youtu.be/zi3pLOaUUXs takes you to a video of someone saying numbers and lots of barcodes flashing.
 Put this on playback speed x0.25, and scan each barcode, pausing when necessary.

 You should get a list that looks like this: